oyyblin/galaxy-docs/doc-overview/2-the-GAL-token/GAL Early Adopter Rewards.md

 **When will the snapshot for NFT holders take place?**

-Snapshot time will happen 1 week before the token generation event.
+The snapshot has been taken on April 28th 1am PST.
+[Check the snapshot details here](https://github.com/ProjectGalaxyHQ/galaxy-airdrop).
 The TGE time is set to be May 5th, 2022 at 5pm PST.

 **Will GAL airdrop be subject to any lockups?**